Health and Safety, Birth to 2 YearsSkip to the navigation

 - Your child cannot understand and recognize danger.
 You need to take steps to keep your child safe from everyday hazards, both inside and outside the home.

 - Your child's immune system isn't fully developed.
-This makes it more likely that your child will get bacterial and viral infections and more likely that these infections will be dangerous.
+This makes it more likely that your child will get bacterial and viral infections.

 Remember that no one can watch a child's every move or make a home 100% safe all the time.
 Try to find a balance among supervising your child, taking safety precautions, and allowing your child to explore.
 Learn all you can about child growth and development.
 Doing so can help you learn how to respond to and make a positive impact on how your child behaves.